andrenovax/dopomoga_project/README.md

 Dopomoga
 ================
 <em>under development since 07/01/2014</em><br>
-<em>for more details or feedback, please, contact me via pull request, andrenovax@gmail.com or https://www.facebook.com/andrenovax</em>
+<em>for more details or feedback, please, contact me via andrenovax@gmail.com or https://www.facebook.com/andrenovax</em>

-<strong>Live Demo: </strong>http://andrenovax.pythonanywhere.com/dopomoga/
+<strong>Live Demo: </strong>http://dopomoga.herokuapp.com/
 <p>“Dopomoga” is a website, where people and companies that want to support charitable projects, and charities and people in need looking for resources, can do it easy and fast by:</p>
 <ul>
 <li> finding current projects, that gather or give resources;</li>